JordyBacherot/Hub_Butcher_Command/README.md

-# Internal Butchery - Inter-Butchery Ordering Platform
+# Hub_Butcher_Command - Inter-Butchery Ordering Platform

 This project is an internal application allowing butcheries located in different places to order products from each other.